vultr/whmcs-vultr/docs/index.md

 This section will allow you to create a Vultr-based product in WHMCS.
 There are two modes, `Single Product Creator` and `Multiple Product Creator`.

-The `Single Product Creator` mode will allow you to create a product based on the available Vultr packages, select a Product Group, and pricing for the product you’re adding.
-Pricing for Configurable Options such as Snapshots, Windows, cPanel Apps etc… must be manually added to the product’s Configurable Options.
+The `Single Product Creator` mode will allow you to create a product based on the available Vultr packages, select a Product Group, and pricing for the product you're adding.
+Pricing for Configurable Options such as Snapshots, Windows, cPanel Apps, etc., must be manually added to the product's Configurable Options.

 The `Multi Product Creator` will bulk-create Vultr-based VPS Packages in your WHMCS, but you will have to manually setup the pricing for each package as well as pricing for the Configurable Options, similar to the `Single Product Creator` mode.